 It is a simple stew to make.
 That is the beauty of crockpot meals.
 Throw everything in, then walk away and forget about it.

 A stew like this also makes a great meal prep.
 It reheats well in the microwave or cooktop, so pack it for your next work lunch.

 - Beef- Stew meat works well, or you can cut your own stew meat out of a chuck roast.
 Top round is also a great option to cube as it is inexpensive.
 I used a cubed sirloin for mine, and it turned out really good and tender.

 - Beef stock- this is also called broth.
-You can make this from scratch like I did in this recipe, or buy it.
+You can make this from scratch as I did in this recipe, or buy it.
+I have a great recipe for pressure cooker vs slow cooker beef broth.
 There are a lot of varieties and options out there.
 Make sure to verify it is gluten-free if that is a concern.